Skip to main content

 tip

-The directory quota functionality depends on directory stats, that's why setting a quota automatically enables directory stats.
-To disable directory stats for such volume, you'll need to remove all quotas.
+The directory quota functionality depends on directory statistics, so setting a quota automatically enables directory statistics.
+To disable directory statistics for such volumes, you need to remove all quotas.

-Use juicefs info $PATH to check stats for a single directory:
+Use juicefs info $PATH to check statistics for a single directory:

 $ juicefs info /mnt/jfs/pjdfstest/